 Connecting Family Engagement to Student Learning

-Schools are striving for family engagement that goes beyond traditional parent involvement markers — like attendance at performances or classroom volunteer shifts — to focus on families’ role in supporting their children’s learning, including leveraging families’ strengths and resources.
+Schools are striving for family engagement that goes beyond traditional parent involvement markers -- like attendance at performances or classroom volunteer shifts -- to focus on families’ role in supporting their children’s learning, including leveraging families' strengths and resources.
 It can be challenging to equip caregivers with strategies to help their children with academic skills, like reading and math, in an era of new standards that involve some subjects being taught differently from when they were in school.
-Schools are also looking to support families to be involved their children’s academic goal setting, decision-making, and study skills, and to enhance their home literacy environments.
+Schools are also looking to support families to be involved in their children’s academic goal setting, decision-making, and study skills, and to enhance their home literacy environments.
 Increasing engagement around student learning can be particularly difficult when working with families with lower educational attainment, and families who are not fluent in English.

 Ideas from the Field

 - Beyond providing new and additional opportunities for families to meet with teachers, parents are also being given more chances to see student work through expositions along with online access.

 - One approach uses text messaging to provide parents with easy learning activities they can do at home to support what students are learning in school.
 For instance, one message might say, “This week we are focusing on math.
 Count socks with your student!”

 - Reading and/or math nights invite parents to learn alongside their students, while also giving the parents skills to reinforce learning at home.

 - One school is making videos aimed at parents that explains how math is being taught to support parents in helping students’ work through new methods of learning math.